spacemeshos/QA-smapp/cases/Smapper/LogOut.md

 **Expected Result:**
 - Tooltip should display "log out"
 - Upon clicking, the user should be immediately logged out.
-- The node -if running- should run with no interruptions
+- The node -if local node is running- should run with no interruptions

 **Actual Result:** [Save the actual result here after test execution]